 The custodian of the site allows us limited use of naked flames, with suitable safety-precautions.
 For the Bloth and May Crown 2015, we used oil-lamps, but no candles.

-Sunset in Auckland is about 8pm in early November.
+Sunset in Auckland is about 5:30pm in early May, and about 8pm in early November.

 Parking is somewhat limited (about 40 vehicles).
 Car-pool if you can, park efficiently, and follow the instructions of the parking-warden.